-The San Diego IRWM Program strives to implement a collaborative stakeholder process that involves all interested parties and individuals.
+The San Diego IRWM Program implements a collaborative stakeholder process that involves all interested parties and individuals.
 The public was, and continues to be, invited to participate in all stakeholder meetings for the IRWM Program.
 Public participation is welcomed at RAC and workgroup meetings and workshops.
+Stakeholder participation was also provided through public review and comment on draft versions of the 2013 and 2019 IRWM Plans and associated deliverables.
+Stakeholders were also invited to comment on individual sections or elements of the Plan (e.g., revisions to the scoring criteria) at joint RAC meeting and IRWM Plan Update Workshops.
+When comments are received at RAC meetings or other stakeholder workshops, the RWMG adapts the San Diego IRWM Program and its activities and documents as appropriate.

-Stakeholder participation was also provided through public review and comment on draft versions of the 2013 IRWM Plan and associated deliverables.
-Standard templates and forms have been provided throughout the process to facilitate stakeholder comments and input into the process and the 2013 IRWM Plan community groups, and input received during presentations has been taken back to the RWMG and the RAC for consideration.
-In addition, directed outreach has been completed for DACs and Tribes in the Region to increase involvement and participation from stakeholders that represent these groups.
+Meetings and news updates are announced through both the San Diego IRWM website and through the email distribution list.
+Presentations have been given to agencies, organizations, and community groups, and input received during presentations has been taken back to the RWMG and the RAC for consideration.
+In addition, directed outreach was completed for DACs and Tribes in the Region to increase involvement and participation from stakeholders that represent these groups.
 For a complete description of the stakeholder involvement program, including directed outreach to DACs and Tribes, please refer to Section 6.4.
+Additional outreach was conducted for the 2018 Water Needs Assessment targeting DACs, EDAs, and URCs that have traditionally not participated in IRWM, or had limited engagement with the Program.